alvarokramer/CSharp-Features/README.md

 You can find the source code [here](https://github.com/alvarokramer/CSharp-Features).

 ## [Record types](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/exploration/records)
-C# 9 introduced a new feature named `Record Type`, which is a keyword to make an object immutable and to make it behave like a value type.
+C# 9 introduced a new feature named `Record Type`, which is a keyword to make an object immutable and to make it behave like a value type but it is a reference type.
 We have the following record:

 ```c#
 public record Car